Healthcare in Australia

 Much of the population in Australia has some form of private health cover, and both locals and expats are actively encouraged to take out such a coverage scheme by the government.

 The majority of private healthcare package options specialise in surgery, particularly non-emergency surgeries such as orthopaedic surgery.
-As the use of private facilities decreases the demand on public facilities, Medicare does offer certain rebates to residents who choose to use private facilities.
+As the use of private facilities decreases the demand on public facilities, Medicare does occasionally offer certain rebates to residents who choose to use private facilities.

-Pharmacies in Australia
+Pharmacies and medication in Australia

 Pharmacies are easy to find in Australia, especially in the larger cities.
 Many pharmacies are open late or around the clock.